vanadium-archive/browser/README.md

 make start
 ```

-This command compiles and launches the web app.
-Additionally, demo services that
-represent a virtual house and cottage are added to your local namespace.

-Navigate to http://localhost:9001 to access the namespace browser.
+Navigate to http://localhost:9001 to compile and launch the namespace browser.
-You can quit by using `CTRL-C` on the console running `make start`
+You can quit by using `CTRL-C` on the console running `make start`.

 If you have any problems after updating the code, try cleaning the build.